-- 1. The Group's operation is not cyclical in nature or seasonal.
-Mining activities is continuous throughout the year. - 2.
-There were no issuances, repurchases, and repayments of debt in equity securities which transpired during the quarter. - 3.
-There are no subsequent events, that came to our knowledge, which are material enough to warrant an adjustment in the consolidated financial statements. - 4.
+- a.
+The Group's operation is not cyclical in nature or seasonal.
+Mining activities is continuous throughout the year; - b.
+There were no issuances, repurchases, and repayments of debt in equity securities which transpired during the quarter; - c.
+There are no subsequent events, that came to our knowledge, which are material enough to warrant an adjustment in the consolidated financial statements; - d.
 The Group has no contingent assets nor liabilities known as of financial position date.
 The case on the wholesale electricity supply market (WESM) prices for November and December 2013 is still pending before the Supreme Court (SC) and the Energy Regulatory Commission (ERC).

-FULL YEARS 2018-2019
+Full Years 2018-2019